coreos/docs/os/trusted-computing-hardware-requirements.md

 ## Trusted

-A system that passes each of the above tests supports CoreOS Trusted Computing and is actively measuring the boot process over the secure TPM channel.
+A system that passes each of the above tests supports Container Linux Trusted Computing and is actively measuring the boot process over the secure TPM channel.